-At the core, this manual will serve as a guide to the people who operate these programs in the Canyon.
+This manual will serve as a guide to the people who operate waterfront programming in the Canyon.
 At the end of the day, it is people who minimize the risk and make these activities enjoyable.
 The goal of this manual is, very simply, to help clarify to all the people involved the best way to work together to get the most from our Waterfront program.